survivechinaflu/survivechinafludotcom/index.md

 Buy flashlights and candles.
 Lots.

 Buy lots of batteries for stuff that needs batteries (like flashlights).

+Consider buying solar panels that can be used to charge other things.

 Consider having a cheap, simple way to heat water and cook, like a propane camping stove.
 You can buy an adapter hose to attach 20 lb propane tanks so you don't have to have a bunch of small propane tanks.